Talbot House (TOC H): A Living Museum

 Many well-known personalities visited the house during the Great War.
 Some left works of art behind and these original paintings and drawings are still in the house today.
-Photographs depicting life at the club and in the Ypres Salient can be viewed too.
+Photographs depicting life at this Every-Man's Club and in the Ypres Salient can be viewed in “The Old House”.

 The Restored Concert Hall